-PRIMARY SURVEY SPECIAL CONSIDERATIONS Establish level of responsiveness ► AVPU: A lert, V erbal, P ainful, U nresponsive Evaluate airway and protective airway reflexes → stridor → drooling → tachypnea → thereostal retractions → grunting → nasal flaring → nasal flaring Secure airway ▶ Open airway using jaw-thrust and chin-lift (and/or head tilt if no suspected spinal trauma).
+PRIMARY SURVEY SPECIAL CONSIDERATIONS Establish level of ► AVPU: Alert, Verbal, Painful, Unresponsive responsiveness Identify signs of airway obstruction and respiratory distress, including: Evaluate airway and protective airway reflexes → drooling → apnea or bradypnea → nasal flaring Open airway using jaw-thrust and chin-lift (and/or head tilt if no suspected spinal) trauma).
 Suction as needed.
-Consider placement of an oral or nasal airway adjunct if the child is unconscious ▶ If cervical spine trauma is suspected, see page 139 ► Use chest rise as an indicator of ventilation Assess need for ventilatory assistance → quality of pulse → capillary refill → blood pressure Evaluate and support ▶ Perform a head-to-toe assessment, including temperature Obtain a patient history Do any ironmental accomment, consider passibility of intentional injury Hemorrnage ▶ Do environmental assessment, consider possibility of intentional injury ▶ Perform a head-to-toe assessment, including temperature Continue with secondary survey ▶ Obtain a patient history ▶ Do environmental assessment, consider possibility of intentional injury Determine appropriate treatment protocols ▶ Provide family psychosocial support ▶ For drugs not on the LBRT see page 68 "Pediatric Drug Chart" ▶ When starting an IV/IO/saline lock, use chlorhexidine as a skin prep ▶ Label insertion site with "PREHOSPITAL IV - DATE and TIME" ▶ Pediatric patients are subject to rapid changes in body temperature.
-Steps
+Consider placement of an oral or nasal airway Secure airway adjunct if the child is unconscious ► If cervical spine trauma is suspected, see page 139 Use chest rise as an indicator of ventilation Restriction (SMR) ► Use pulse oximetry CPR as needed (see CPR page 9) Assess perfusion using the following indicators: ventilatory assistance → heart rate → quality of pulse → capillary refill → blood pressure Evaluate and support Perform a head-to-toe assessment, including temperature circulation Ston Obtain a patient history Do environmental assessment, consider possibility of intentional injury Perform a head to too assessment, including temperature Continue with ► Obtain a patient history secondary survey Do environmental assessment, consider possibility of intentional injury Provide family psychosocial support ► For drugs not on the LBRT see page 68 "Pediatric Drug Chart" ► When starting an IV/IO/saline lock, use chlorhexidine as a skin prep Label insertion site with "PREHOSPITAL IV - DATE and TIME" ► Pediatric patients are subject to rapid changes in body temperature.
+Steps treatment protocols Compared to the adult patient, a small amount of fluid, lost from or administered to, a pediatric patient can result in shock or pulmonary edema Scene time for treatment of pediatric patients should be kept at a minimum.
+Most treatment should be done en route